gmr/rmq-cluster-rebalance/README.rst

 Why?
 ----
-When you specify the `queue master location <queue_master_location>`_ in RabbitMQ with value of `min-masters`, RabbitMQ will attempt to balance the distribution of the master locations for queues across the cluster.
-However, when you restart (or upgrade) a RabbitMQ node in a cluster with HA queues, the master location for a queue will move to a different node.
+When you specify the `queue master location <queue_master_location>`_ in RabbitMQ with value of ``min-masters``, RabbitMQ will attempt to balance the distribution of the master locations for queues across the cluster.
+However, when you restart a RabbitMQ node in a cluster with HA queues, the master location for a queue on that node will move to a different node.
 Given enough such events and depending on your HA policies, you can end up with an uneven distribution of queues with a master location on a minority of nodes.
-In this scenario, the nodes in cluster may not be utilized as evenly, with higher CPU, memory, disk, and network utilization on nodes who are carrying the larger quantity of master nodes.
+In this scenario, the nodes in cluster may not be utilized as evenly, with higher CPU, memory, disk, and network utilization on nodes that carry the larger quantity of master nodes.

-Rebalancing queues across nodes can also be useful when adding nodes to a cluster with no `queue_master_locator` configuration set (which uses the default value of `client-local`), regardless of whether you use HA queues or not.
+Rebalancing queues across nodes can also be useful when adding nodes to a cluster with no ``queue_master_locator`` configuration set (which uses the default value of ``client-local``), regardless of whether you use HA queues or not.

 Methodology
 -----------
 The application use the RabbitMQ management UI to iterate through each queue in the cluster.
-The queue is inspected and a policy named `rmq-cluster-rebalance` is created using the existing policy configuration used by the queue with the addition or replacement of `ha-mode`, setting it to `all` and removing `ha-params` if it is set.
-Once the queue has fully replicated across all nodes in the cluster, the `rmq-cluster-rebalance` policy is replaced with a new policy that setting `ha-mode` to `nodes` and specifying only the new master node in `ha-params`.
-When the queue has fully moved, the policy will is then removed and the application will move on to the next queue.
+The queue is inspected and a policy named ``rmq-cluster-rebalance`` is created using the existing policy configuration used by the queue with the addition or replacement of ``ha-mode``, setting it to ``all`` and removing ``ha-params`` and ``queue-master-locator`` if they are set.
+Once the queue has fully replicated across all nodes in the cluster, the ``rmq-cluster-rebalance`` policy is replaced with a new policy that setting ``ha-mode`` to ``nodes`` and specifying only the new master node in ``ha-params``.
+When the queue has fully moved, the policy will then removed and the application will move on to the next queue.

 Nodes are assigned in a simple round-robin ordering.
 If a queue is already living on the node where it would be assigned to, it will be skipped and no work is